eliplutchok/communitynotes-modified-version/README.md

 Additional Changes:

 1. Added data folder.
-1. in the data folder I added a script that downloads all the necessary data.
+2. In the data folder I added a script that downloads all the necessary data.
+3. I added/will add additional programs as well to help the user get a feel for the data.
+4. Edited file names in runner.py to dynamically reflect the number of factors and interceptRegularizationDampener used.

 Instructions to run program: